knit-bee/tei-make-corpus/README.md

                         '.*/\\w{2,3}_(.+)\\.xml$'}
 ```

-`tei-make-corpus` requires the path to a directory containing the TEI file and a file containing the information for the common header of the corpus.
+`tei-make-corpus` requires the path to a directory containing the TEI files and a file containing the information for the common header of the corpus.
 All files in the corpus directory that don't end in `.xml` are ignored as well as files that don't contain a `TEI` element as root element.
 The common header should be a formatted `teiHeader`.
 If the option *--deduplicate-header* is used, the individual header of each file is compared with the common header during the generation of the corpus, and elements that appear in the common header are removed from the individual header (experimental).
 The split options (*--split-size* and *--split-documents*) can also be used with unit prefixes (K, M, G, T), e.g. "2K" = 2000 Bytes.